nilocallen/nilocallen.github.io/_projects/2023-05-08-skyscrapers.md

 A MIPS assembly program to solve Skyscraper puzzles using recursive backtracking.

 I've got a fun one here!
 This project was my first use of assembly and sparked my interest in low level interactions.
 This program reads a specially formatted file to create the puzzle shown in the thumbnail, then solves it using recursive backtracking.
-Because assembly code is hard to read and this project is nearly 1700 lines of it, I won't show code examples, and I'll instead include all of the code at the end.<br><br><br><br>
+Because assembly code is hard to read and this project is nearly 1700 lines of it, I won't show code examples, and I'll instead include all of the code at the end.<br><br><br><br><br><br>

 <h4>What is the Skyscrapers puzzle?</h4>
 Skyscrapers puzzles involve a square grid surrounded by hints, and optionally including fixed buildings.